Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Optical Yb qudits

 where $\chi$ is the phase.
 We note that $XX_{01,01}^{AB}(\pi/4)$ acting on $|00\rangle^{AB}$ leads to the generation of the Bell state having the following form:

 To perform the MS-gate, we apply a bi-chromatic laser field with frequencies of $\omega_{01}\pm(\omega_m+\delta)$ onto both ions, where $\omega_{01}$ is the resonant frequency of the $|0\rangle\to|1\rangle$ transition, $\omega_m$ is the vibrational mode frequency used for entanglement, and $\delta$ is the detuning.
-To achieve the required gate phase, the pulse parameters must satisfy equation $\tau_{\rm MS}= 1/\delta=\eta\Omega/\pi$, where $\eta$ is the Lamb-Dicke parameter for the selected mode and $\Omega$ is the resonant Rabi-frequency of $|0\rangle\to|1\rangle$ transition.
-For the entangling ions, we use the axial stretch mode with $\omega_m=2\pi \times 809$ kHz.
+To achieve the required gate phase, the pulse parameters must satisfy equation $\tau_{\rm MS}= 2\pi/\delta=\pi/\eta\Omega$, where $\eta$ is the Lamb-Dicke parameter for the selected mode and $\Omega$ is the resonant Rabi-frequency of $|0\rangle\to|1\rangle$ transition.
+To entangle ions, we use the axial stretch mode with $\omega_m=2\pi \times 809$ kHz.
 Axial modes are better spectrally separated from each other with respect to the radial ones; this enables one to neglect interactions with other modes.
-The stretch mode was chosen over the center-of-mass mode due to its higher frequency and lower sensitivity to the heating, which reduces the influence of the laser phase noise and ions anomalous heating on the gate fidelity.
-It can be shown (see e.g., Ref.~\cite{Ringbauer2021}) that this gate set, which consists of single- and two-qudit operations, is universal for this system.
+The stretch mode was chosen over the center-of-mass mode due to its higher frequency and lower sensitivity to heating, which reduces, first, the influence of the laser phase noise and, second, affect of ions anomalous heating on the gate fidelity.
+It can be shown (see e.g., Ref.~\cite{Ringbauer2021}) that this gate set, which consists of single-qudit operations and a two-qudit MS gate, is universal for this system.